Caleb Nickerson Homestead

 For outdoor events please bring a sun hat.

 Sat.
-June 21: Chatham History Weekend, NFA Grounds Open 10 a.m. to 4 p.m.
-Caleb Nickerson Homestead open for self-guided tours 10 a.m. to 3 p.m.
-10:30 a.m.: Colonial Gardener Sonny Gada will plant a Three Sisters Native American garden.
-11 a.m.: Robert Nickerson will demonstrate aspects of traditional carpentry used on the historic barn.
-Noon to 2 p.m.: Gary Nickerson will interpret the new display of artifacts from the excavation of William and Anne’s c.
+June 20: Chatham History Day, NFA Grounds Open 10 a.m. to 4 p.m.
+Caleb Nickerson Homestead open for tours with docent 10 a.m. to 3 p.m.
+During the day Colonial Gardener Sonny Gada will plant a Three Sisters Native American garden and Gary Nickerson will interpret the display of artifacts from the excavation of William and Anne’s c.
 1664 homestead.
-1 to 3 p.m.: Fiber artist Cheryl Flett will demonstrate carding and spinning fleece.
+Fiber artist Cheryl Flett will demonstrate carding and spinning fleece.

 Note: Participation limited to 10.